woolgathering/woolgathering.github.io/events.md

 __03.19.2024__ _ACTIONS_ for piano and computer musician by Roger Reynolds.
 With Eric Huebner, piano.
 Lippes Concert Hall, University of Buffalo (Buffalo, New York)

+__03.18.2024__ Lecture on computer music practice.
+University of Buffalo Department of Music (Buffalo, New York)

 __03.09.2024__ _ACTIONS_ for piano and computer musician by Roger Reynolds.
 With Eric Huebner, piano.
 CNMAT, UC Berkeley (Berkeley, California)

 ## 2023